Newly Posted Articles

 PERLAG: Aggregate

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago As potting medium additive: it is inert, sterile, has neutral pH; experiments with potting 150 seedlings in several mixes; 1/2 coarse Perlag with 1/2 lumpy peat or bark, plus some charcoal is recom...
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago As potting medium additive: it is inert, sterile, has neutral pH; experiments with potting 150 seedlings in several mixes; 1/2 coarse Perlag with 1/2 lumpy peat or bark, plus some charcoal is recom...
 Read More

 PERLITE: Aggregate

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago Additive to potting mixes: white, light product of volcanic origin; inert, holds water, does not decay; keeps medium open; use agricultural grade.
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago Additive to potting mixes: white, light product of volcanic origin; inert, holds water, does not decay; keeps medium open; use agricultural grade.
 OD77-4; RMH Read More

 PERLITE: As a Culture Medium

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago Coarse perlite alone with a half-inch topping of pea-gravel makes for a healthy root system on a cattleya with normal watering and feeding;a test of two parallel sets of phalaenopsis plants, one in...
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago Coarse perlite alone with a half-inch topping of pea-gravel makes for a healthy root system on a cattleya with normal watering and feeding;a test of two parallel sets of phalaenopsis plants, one in...
 Read More

 FERTILIZERS: Cattleyas

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago Use 30-10-10 in bark or Mexican tree fern.
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago Use 30-10-10 in bark or Mexican tree fern.
 A79-124 Read More

 CROWN ROT: Of Paphiopedilums

-Author is Robert M. [Bert] Hamilton (Compiler), posted almost 8 years ago In nature these plants grow in swamps under rain or under constant spray from waterfalls and they don't develop crown rot; but when water is allowed to stand in their crowns under warm temperatures...
+Author is Robert M. [Bert] Hamilton (Compiler), posted over 8 years ago In nature these plants grow in swamps under rain or under constant spray from waterfalls and they don't develop crown rot; but when water is allowed to stand in their crowns under warm temperatures...
 Read More

 Ailments